 It’s nice to have trees near your home to provide ambiance, create shade, and clean the air in your neighborhood.
 However, if left unchecked, trees growing near the structure can become a nuisance.

-Trim any trees and shrubs away from your house to prevent branches from butting up against the building, potentially causing structural issues.
+It’s important to learn how to trim a tree, because you want to keep trees and shrubs away from your house to prevent branches from butting up against the building, potentially causing structural issues.
 It will also prevent excess debris from clogging your gutters and moisture from pooling on your roof and siding, which can cause interior leaks.

 Additionally, you’ll want to prevent overgrowth above your roof to keep critters away.
 Raccoons, squirrels, mice, and other rodents have been known to climb the branches over your home and find their way into your attic.